Stephen Peter Rosen: Career

 His first book Winning the Next War: Innovation and the Modern Military was published by Cornell University Press in 1991, and received the 1992 Edgar S. Furniss Book Award for outstanding contribution to national security studies from the Ohio State University.
 The book demonstrates how the dynamics of officer promotion are the key to understanding military innovation in peacetime.
 Senior officers infrequently change their views, so the key to the military innovation lies in establishing new promotion pathways for younger officers.
 The book reviews all the major non-nuclear innovation of the 20th century.
 This book had been cited approximately 1000 times according to Google Scholar, and has been continuously in press since 1991.

 His second book Societies and Military power: India and its Armies was published by Cornell University press in 1996 and studied the impact of social structures on military effectiveness.
 The book explains the strength and weakness of the Indian army during the Mughal, British, and post independent eras.
 The book shows how military effectiveness on the battlefield could only be achieved at the price of civil-military tensions.

 His third book War and Human Nature was published by Princeton University press in 2005.
 The book connected the literature in biology to the literature in national security, and described the effect of biological mechanisms on stress, status competition, and fear and memory, as they affect national security behavior.
 The book pays special attention to the factors affecting the behaviors of tyrannies.
 It did path breaking work showing the connection between biological processes and time horizons.

 He has published widely in journals including International Security,The Wall Street Journal Foreign Affairs, Journal of Strategic Studies, Joint forces Quarterly, The Washington Quarterly, Foreign Policy, and Diplomatic History.
 His Op-ed The emperor’s Nuclear Clothes was published in the Wall Street Journal criticizing the nuclear zero movement, arguing that the abolition of nuclear weapons was a utopian pipe dream.

 For many years Rosen taught the popular undergraduate course War and Politics, as well as the introductory international relations course International Conflict and Cooperation, and a lecture course on The Ethics of the Conduct of War.

 He has been recognized as an outstanding undergraduate teacher and has received all three major awards for excellence in undergraduate teaching from Harvard University:

 The Harvard College Professorship in 2002, the award from the Alpha and Iota Chapter of Phi Beta Kappa in 2003, and the Levenson Award from the Harvard Undergraduate Council in 2016.

-In addition, he was co-master of Winthrop House with his wife Mandana Sassanfar in 2003-2009, where he was responsible for the well being of over 350 resident undergraduates.
+In addition, he was co-master of Winthrop House with his wife Mandana Sassanfar in 2003 to 2009, where he was responsible for the well being of over 350 resident undergraduates.
 He gave the address at the Harvard ROTC commission ceremony in 2007.

 Rosen advised many graduate students, some of whom are now professors at Princeton University, MIT, University of Pennsylvania, Brown University, the University of Wisconsin, Northwestern University, The University of Texas at Austin, and the United States Military Academy.